emnify/product-docs/docs/portal/sims-and-devices/device-group-policies.md

 Service policies allow you to set usage limits on data or SMS.
 They can also be used to restrict types of networks or services.
 By default, a new policy has no restrictions.
-However, by creating a service policy you can control the following:
+However, by creating a service policy, you can control the following:

 - **Breakout Region** (automatic or manual selection)
 - **Data**